sqids/sqids-zig/README.md

 }
 ```

-3. Use it your `build.zig` and add it where needed:
+3. In your `build.zig`, make the `sqids` module available for import:

 ```zig
 const sqids_dep = b.dependency("sqids", .{});